dan-fritchman/fritch.mn/www/nba-mvp-title.md

 In case it didn’t land, everything about machine learning, AI, and interpretability here is a joke.
 (Although it may still work better than many other ML-led investigations.)

-The real thesis: there is a single high-confidence predictor that {Player X} can lead a team to a championship: whether they have won the league's regular-season MVP.
+The real thesis: there is a single high-confidence predictor that {Player X} can lead a team to a championship - whether they have won the league's regular-season MVP.

 ## NBA MVP: Basketball's Most Select Group